Business and Management Systems

 Major emphasis is given to the concept of customer focus, with coverage of techniques for obtaining customer needs, measuring customer satisfaction, developing products and services to satisfy customers, and maximizing the benefits of customer feedback.
 A semester long HoQ project will be done.
 Prerequisites: Mkt 3110 or Mkt 3105 or Eng Mgt 3510.

-BUS 5230 Financial Statement Analysis (LEC 3.0)
+BUS 5230 Financial Data Analysis and Storytelling (LEC 3.0)

 BUS 5360 Business Operations (LEC 3.0)